 Introduction to New T Level Qualifications

-Peter Symonds College is delighted to be one of the first providers to offer the new T level (Technical Level) qualification in Education & Childcare.
+Peter Symonds College was delighted to be one of the first providers to offer the new T level (Technical Level) qualification in Education & Childcare, and now Hairdressing, Barbering & Beauty Therapy.
 T Levels are ideal if you have finished your GCSEs and want the knowledge and experience to get straight into employment, an apprenticeship or higher education.

 What are T Levels?

-T Levels are new courses commencing in September 2020, which will follow GCSEs and will be equivalent to three A Levels.
+T Levels are new courses that commenced in September 2020, which follow GCSEs and are equivalent to three A Levels.
 T levels combine classroom theory, practical learning and an industry placement, to ensure that students have real experience of the workplace.
-Alongside learning the technical and practical skills specific to their chosen industry or occupation, students will also learn common workplace skills and maths and English skills where necessary.
+Alongside learning the technical and practical skills specific to their chosen industry or occupation, students also learn common workplace skills and maths and English skills where necessary.